bjornmeansbear/carbonCycle/lecture.md

 Carbon is the 15th most abundant element in the Earth's crust

-Carbon is way cooler than prety much all other elements!! -- its capable of 4 bonds, so its able to organize in a lot of different ways and make a lot of different kinds of structures.
+Carbon is way cooler than pretty much all the other elements!! -- its capable of 4 bonds, so its able to organize in a lot of different ways and make a lot of different kinds of structures.

 Carbon forms a vast number of compounds, more than any other element, with almost ten million compounds described to date -- and yet that number is but a fraction of the number of theoretically possible compounds under standard conditions.